krassowski/assets/README.md

 The feed plugin is parametrized to list only the most recent post (see the [configuration](./_config.yml)).

-### How to publish a news?
+### How to draft a news?

-To publish, you need to create a new PR that adds a new file in the folder [_posts](./_posts) named _YYYY-MM-DD-NAME-OF-POST.md_.
+To propose a news, you need to create a new PR that adds a new file in the folder [_posts](./_posts) named _YYYY-MM-DD-NAME-OF-POST.md_.
 You must replace _YYYY-MM-DD_ with the date of your post and _NAME-OF-POST_ with the name of your post.

 The file itself must follow this structure: